syncfusion-content/javascript-docs/js/Diagram/Serialization.md

 ## Upgrade

-When you save the diagram in older versions and need to load that JSON in newer version.
-At that time, you can use this method which upgrades JSON to newer version.
+You can upgrade older version JSON to newer version without loading it.
 Please refer to below link which shows how to use upgrade method in diagram.

 [upgrade](/api/js/ejdiagram#methods:upgrade "upgrade")